Clean Home

 updated anytime soon) can be manually patched to adhere to yours’ (or

 XDG’s) specified directory requirements.
-Ample use of grep
+Ample use of grep,

-, and Vim substitution can make this task trivial, just be
+sed, and Vim substitution can make this task trivial, just be

 careful not to mess things up.
 And obviously, submitting PR’s to make